 The fat source you choose should be about the size of your thumb.
 This is about 5 almonds for the average-sized woman or 7 almonds for the average man.

 Now that you know which foods keep you feeling full and satisfied throughout the day, here are some great ideas that combine them all together for one super fat-burning snack or meal:

-1. Stir in a little peanut butter (healthy fat) and protein powder (protein) into oatmeal (fiber), topped with strawberries (water).
+1. Stir in a little almond butter (healthy fat) and protein powder (protein) into oatmeal (fiber), topped with strawberries (water).

 2. Dip cucumbers (water) in hummus (fiber and healthy fat) and cottage cheese (protein).